kilari-raja/CSV-anomaly-detector/README.md

 <h2> Command line execution </h2>

 Let us assume that our .csv file is mock.csv & our source code is AnomalyDetector.py

-	To view the headers of the file: python AnomalyDetector.py columns --filename=mock.csv
+To view the headers of the file:
+	<code> python AnomalyDetector.py columns --filename=mock.csv </code>

 We will be shown the following result:
 ['id', 'first_name', 'last_name', 'email', 'country', 'ip_address']
 where each element of the above array is a header

-	To find out the anomalies in each header (say email) : python AnomalyDetector.py executeColumns --filename=mock.csv --columns=email
+To find out the anomalies in each header (say email) :
+	<code> python AnomalyDetector.py executeColumns --filename=mock.csv --columns=email </code>

-	To find out anomalies in all headers (i.e the whole file) : python AnomalyDetector.py execute --filename=mock.csv
+To find out anomalies in all headers (i.e the whole file) :
+	<code> python AnomalyDetector.py execute --filename=mock.csv </code>

 The above command executes the scanning process across all columns in one-go.

 Upon completion of the scanning process, you will see either of these two responses:
 1) This Column appears bug free.
 2) PLEASE OPEN improperData.txt**

 To know the commands available:
-		python AnomalyDetector.py --help
+	<code> python AnomalyDetector.py --help </code>

 Please "avoid" spacing in the following areas:
 --filename = mock.csv (will throw error)
 --filename= mock.csv (will throw error)
-		--filename =mock.csv(will throw error)
-		--filename=mock.csv (will give result)
+--filename =mock.csv(will throw error) --filename=mock.csv (will give result)

 The above set of rules also apply for --columns
 All entries are case sensitive

 ** improperData.txt contains all errors.
 It will be created automatically when .py file is executed.

 <h5> Please ensure that the source file (AnomalyDetector.py) and the .csv file are in the
 same directory. </h5>

 <h4> Note: </h4>

 If you are using compound words (more than a word ex. first name), please make sure it is enclosed inside quotes.

-	python AnomalyDetector.py executeColumns --filename=mock.csv --columns=first name
+	<code>python AnomalyDetector.py executeColumns --filename=mock.csv --columns=first name </code>
 	(WON'T WORK)

-	python AnomalyDetector.py executeColumns --filename=mock.csv --columns="first name"
+	<code> python AnomalyDetector.py executeColumns --filename=mock.csv --columns="first name" </code>
 	(WORKS LIKE A CHARM)

-<code> sample text within code tag </code>